 This second scatter plot graph looks at keyword search volume and cost per click for paid search results.

-Does keyword search volume impact Cost per Click for Google Paid Search results
+where do i buy antabuse Does keyword search volume impact Cost per Click for Google Paid Search results

 – Most search terms related to dresses have below average search volume and low cost per click

 – Only four search terms that have significantly high search volume have low cost per click